Novated Leases Electric Cars Guide (2023)

 We recommend you seek advice from a qualified accountant before you make this decision.

-Case Study: Electric Car on a Novated Lease
+Is Buying an Electric Car on a Novated Lease Worth It?

-To illustrate the benefit of an FBT exempt electric car on a novated lease we’ll compare it to other finance options in the following example.
+Yes, buying (or rather procuring) an electric car through a novated lease will result in tax savings which will reduce the overall cost of owning the car.
+To illustrate the benefit of an FBT exempt electric car on a novated lease we’ll compare it to other purchase and finance options in the following example.

-Jane works in Business Development for a New South Wales (NSW) based company.
+Jane works as a Sales Representative for a New South Wales (NSW) based company.

 - Drives 15,000 km per annum